zlalvani/product-item-relationship-service-frontend/docs/architectureDocumentation.md

 The IRS-DV is a:

-- Functional federated component
+- Web-frontend to visualize an IRS Job to detect errors and failures in the job
 - Uses API endpoint to retrieve the tree structures in a recursive way, which data assets are distributed throughout the Catena-X network
 - Reference implementation
-- Catch and find errors

 ### Substantial Features

 - provide a top-down BoM asBuilt tree structure along the submodel "AssemblyPartRelationship"
-- usage of EDC consumer for communicating with the Catena-X network
+- usage of IRS Jobs endpoint for communicating with the Catena-X network
-- functionality of IRS provider will be handled by providers submodel servers
-- federated IRS service
-- 'asBuild' BoM of serialized components

 ## Quality goals